Chicago is home to culture, a rich history, and some truly amazing food, as I would come to learn.

 It had been many years since my last visit, which included a whirlwind day, yes DAY, of three museums and the Sears Tower (now called Willis).
 Thankfully this visit was much more leisurely and filled with some phenomenal food.

-I had eaten just a couple bites of an Otis Spunkmeyer banana nut muffin that I’d bought on the plane and a Kind bar, so when I finally arrived in Chicago, I was famished.
+After my Exorcist experience in the bathroom, I had been able to eat just a couple bites of an Otis Spunkmeyer banana nut muffin that I’d bought on the plane and a Kind bar, so when I finally arrived in Chicago, I was famished.
 Famished, but also exhausted.
 So instead of going out for a fancy multi-course extravaganza, I opted for a quiet and quick meal at The Windsor, which was near to the hotel.
 Their small plates menu was quite impressive.
-My culinary adventures in Chicago were got kicked off with crab toast, spaetzel mac and cheese, and smoked trout dip.
+My culinary adventures in Chicago got kicked off with crab toast, spaetzel mac and cheese, and smoked trout dip.
 I apologize for the lack of photos.
 I had barely enough energy to lift the fork to my mouth.

 The next morning was a late breakfast at the famous Lou Mitchell’s, where they greet you with a donut hole, drop you off at your seat with a mini-box of Milk Duds, and leave you with a small scoop of vanilla soft serve.
 Rumor, or Lou’s lore rather, has it that these sweet traditions are mired in a culture of deep hospitality with a dash of mid-century chivalry… apparently, Lou loved the women!

 As for the sightseeing that day, I took a swiftly moving elevator up 103 floors and gazed down at all the little people (literally).
-Well, actually, I’m not sure I could clearly see people from that far up.
 Did you know that from the top of Willis Tower you can see into three states?
 The best part was walking out onto the Sky Ledge, which is an enclosed box that juts out about four feet from the building, allowing you to feel like you’re floating above it all.

-As for dinner that night, I was lucky enough to get together with a close friend I met in grad school who lives outside the city.
+As for dinner that night, I was lucky enough to get together with a close friend and her husband.
 We took a short cab ride to the gayborhoood of Boys’ Town (I most definitely want to return) and a unique spot called Home Bistro.
-HB was clearly a small bar in a previous life.
-We were seated “on stage” which turned out to be a fabulous spot; you have a view of the entire restaurant, plus an open window to the goings on outside on the street.
+HB had clearly been a small bar in a previous life where performances had occurred.
+We were seated in the front window of the restaurant where the stage was.
+It turned out to be a fabulous spot; you have a view of the entire restaurant, plus an open window to the goings on outside on the street.

 It’s BYOB, and we were prepared with four bottles of wine, three of which, we made quick work of!
 Their menu is just about the perfect size, with a selection of shareable starters, substantially portioned salads, and just the right amount of fish and meat dishes.

 So, back to the food.
 I had some of the garlic from the escargot, but none of the escargot itself.
 Its appearance was rather off-putting.
 It kind of looked like someone had hacked off chunks of the dark part of a geoduck.
-Gross.
-I know.
-But, luckily, there was an HB Caesar for me to try, which was delightfully anchovy-ish and not dripping in dressing.
-The lettuce was cool and crunchy, just the way a Caesar salad should be, with a small handful of garlic croutons to finish the salad.
+But, luckily, there was an HB Cesar for me to try, which was delightfully anchovy-ish and not dripping in dressing.
+The lettuce was cool and crunchy, just the way a Cesar salad should be, with a small handful of garlic croutons to finish the salad.

 For my entree, I chose rainbow trout.
 Wow, is all I have to say.
 Cooked to perfection, with a crispy skin and perfectly flaky, it lay on a bed of horseradish creme fraiche and fingerling potatoes, with picked red cabbage, a delightfully delicate bacon gastrique, and topped with a fried egg.
 Put it all together and the one perfect bite is absolutely sublime.